R. Ponnappan Nadar: Early life

-Nadar was born on 11 April 1921, and attended St. Antony's Elementary School, Munchirai Government Middle School, and Eraniel Higher Secondary School.
+Ponnappa Nadar attended St. Antony's Elementary School, Munchirai Government Middle School, and Eraniel Higher Secondary School.
 He completed his ESLC examination in 1937.

-Nadar completed his B.A. degree at the Thiruvananthapuram Maharaja College in 1942.
+He completed his B.A. degree at the Thiruvananthapuram Maharaja College in 1942, and secured University Third Rank.
 He later completed his degree in law in 1944 at the Thiruvananthapram College of Law.
+He married Roselet, on 11 November 1949.